eepgwde/pyeg0/jr/README.md

 home machine.
 GNU R machine and timeseries tools are the basis of what is developed for Python.

+** ChangeLog

+*** Original data

+Snapshot the JPEG and tag the code now

+branch jr1 - tag: x06-KT0

+> names.xXX
+[1] "x06"
+> folio.name
+[1] "KT0"

+*** Prices

+I've reconstituted the original price signal from the returns, and remove all the MAs.
+Made some Brownian motions of the folio prices.
+Analysis above.

 ** This file's Emacs file variables